The-NextGen-Project/The-NextGen-Project/README.md

 begin.
 Why is this?
 This is because the language is highly **portable**.
 This means that almost every architecture has a valid C Compiler which makes it almost impossible to truly eliminate.
 But the true problem is that C code can only be integrated in a limited subset of languages or are harder to integrate into other languages' standard library.
 To solve this problem, the new unified language concept should be able to target a variety of backends, whether they be actual CPUs, or VMs, we intend to target as many as we can that are stable.
 This results a language that can be ported to any place.
 We acknowledge the failed attempts of previous projects and hope to garner enough support to port many features from the community.
 This is why we have open-source in mind.
-To add features we want the community sugesst that at our [feature request form](https://forms.gle/9nSVzipF8MYr8Q456).
+To add features we want the community suggest them on our [feature request form](https://forms.gle/9nSVzipF8MYr8Q456).
 Other than the compiler's design itself, we focus on project generation.
 If you have ever dealt with a web application, you would know that they have a great package manager setup as well as project generation.
 With so many backends targe